Questions and Answers

 How can my child join in?

-Once you complete the online consent form, your school will be notified.
+Once we receive your consent form, your school will be notified.
 Your child will then be able to attend the next scheduled trip along with other students.
 The program is held at a nearby church (or other approved building) and the program will be chaperoned by trained volunteers who will accompany the children from the time they leave school until they return.

 What will they be doing in the class?